pip-services/pip-services-docs/content/en/conceptual/persistences/sqlserver_persistence/_index.md

 ###### Retrieve

 In order to retrieve records from our table, we can use three different methods, namely getOneRandom(), getListByFilter(), and getPageByFilter().
-Additionally, we can use the getCountByFilter() method to obtain the number of records that comply with a given filter’s condition.
+Additionally, we can use the getCountByFilter() method to obtain the number of records that comply with a given filter's condition.

 ###### getOneRandom()